khughezq/post-install-config/README.md

 </p>
 <p>
-3. Configuring Teams so that we can add Agents to Onwork on projects together in different departments.
+3. Then I configured Teams so that we can add Agents to work on projects together in different departments.
 To do this we start in our Admin Panel, go to Agents, then Teams, and click on Add New Team.
 </p>

 <p>